 About the Film

-MEN OF THE CLOTH gives us a window into the past, present and future of custom tailoring, a craft whose roots are in the Italian Renaissance but whose branches extend from small towns in the Apennine Mountains of Italy and the outskirts of Palermo, Sicily, all the way to New York’s Madison Avenue and the suburbs of Philadelphia.
+MEN OF THE CLOTH is a film about how these master tailors are navigating their challenging role in the 21st century.
+The film gives us a window into the past, present and future of custom tailoring, a craft whose roots are in the Italian Renaissance but whose branches extend from small towns in the Apennine Mountains of Italy and the outskirts of Palermo, Sicily, all the way to New York’s Madison Avenue and the suburbs of Philadelphia.

 As for Checchino, the future of his craft is reflected in the Brioni “factory of artisans” and its innovative school for training young men in this trade.
-MEN OF THE CLOTH explores the hopes and dreams of these students to better understand how they envision their new career in a changing global economy.
+MEN OF THE CLOTH explores the hopes and dreams of one former student, master tailor Angelo Di Febo, to better understand how he envisions his career in a changing global economy.